davidizzle/GSoC-Dagger.jl-Blog/README.md

 ### 3.4 Live image filtering

 We didn't want to throw in the towel for a minor technical difficulty and thus we backtracked to filtering a live image feed.
-Applications use cases are manifold — e.g. video surveillance or any type of live image filtering — and we provide a simple implementation leveraging the [ImageFiltering](https://juliaimages.org/ImageFiltering.jl/stable/) and [ColorTypes](https://github.com/JuliaGraphics/ColorTypes.jl) packages.
+Applications are manifold — e.g. video surveillance or any type of live image filtering — and we provide a simple implementation leveraging the [ImageFiltering](https://juliaimages.org/ImageFiltering.jl/stable/) and [ColorTypes](https://github.com/JuliaGraphics/ColorTypes.jl) packages.

 Dagger's API looks pretty simple: